Cindy Prado Showcases Sensational Bod In Powder Blue Bikini

 “Looking spectacular Cindy [three fire emoji].
 New presets are cool,” added a fourth user.

 Prado seems to stun her fans no matter what she wears.
 A couple of days ago, she posted another photo that saw her in a casual ensemble, as The Inquisitr has previously noted.
-Prado was in a modern-looking kitchen with white cabinets and countertops and a stainless steel stove visible behind her.
-She wore a skimpy black shorts with a drawstring waist.
-Up top, she had on a cropped hoodie that she unzipped almost entirely in the front.
+She wore a pair of skimpy black shorts with a drawstring waist paired with a cropped hoodie that was almost completely unzipped.